 ATLANTA, Ga.
 (Aug.
 23, 2022) – The Atlanta Fair is cruising into town once again from Sept.
 30 – Nov.
 6, 2022 across from the Georgia State Stadium, in the lot at the intersection of Central Ave SW and Ralph David Abernathy Blvd.
 Fairgoers will kick off the cooler weather months with classic carnival games, mouth-watering fair food, rip-roaring thrill rides and gentler attractions for the youngest members of the family.

-This year’s Atlanta Fair will feature returning Midway attraction favorites such as the Alien Abduction, Drop Tower and Scooter.
+This year’s Atlanta Fair will feature returning Midway attraction favorites, such as the Alien Abduction, Drop Tower and Scooter.
 Nemesis 360 will also be returning for another year of daredevilry with its inverted spins and lofty heights.
 This fall, guests can also enjoy The Expedition: a speedy thrill ride that will send riders’ heads spinning!
 At night, the Atlanta Fair will come alive with thousands of lights, special effects, smoke and high-powered music!
 No day at the Midway is complete without traditional carnival fare, and Sharon’s Diner and Angel’s Lemonade – new in 2022 – will serve up Chicken-on-a-Stick, Philly cheesesteak, Polish sausage, corndogs and the perfect fresh squeezed lemonade.
 The Atlanta Fair team is ready for another fun-filled season, bringing families a lively and entertaining experience this fall.

 WHAT: The Atlanta Fair Fall 2022